clemenkok/cloudstellation/README.md

 ## Project V: Docker-based Flask App with Aurora Serverless
 ### RDS, Secrets Manager, Docker

 The objective of this project is to create a Docker-based application that interacts with an Aurora serverless instance.
 Using Flask, we set up some APIs which then can be used to get data from our Aurora Serverless Database.
+It is from this [tutorial](https://www.youtube.com/watch?v=NM4Vd7fpZWk&t=10s).

 Note: Aurora Serverless V2 has no Data API, which is needed for this project.
 <br/><br/>
 ## Project VI: Web Scraper with Boto3 and SNS
 ### SNS
 This project involves scraping Bestbuy's website using Boto3.
 If the quantity of the item exceeds a certain amount, the scraper script publishes to a SNS topic, which then sends an email to a user that their item is available.
+It is from this [tutorial](https://www.youtube.com/watch?v=6ixBJZ2vnYk&t=419s).
 <br/><br/>
 ## Project VII: StockWatch
 ### DynamoDB, Lambda, SNS, CloudWatch, AppConfig

 ![stox drawio (1)](https://user-images.githubusercontent.com/68755138/215293978-d68cfa14-c69c-4b7b-99b1-9f409bd54468.png)

+This project is from [Be a Better Dev](https://www.youtube.com/watch?v=XoMSzGybxZg&t=311s).
+He did not upload a part 2 so I prepared the code and infrastructure unguided.

 What I learnt:
 - When writing my ```.yaml``` file to describe my infrastructure, I learnt about intrinsic functions and how we ahve to use intrinsic functions to pass certain data around (as ARNs have not been generated).
 - Importance of iterative development: develop one stage at a time.
 I eventually decided to try a simpler project first (see below) before coming back to this.
 (Also, I should label my architecture...)
 <br/><br/>